Georeferencing in QGIS

 11. Close the georeference plugin window, this now asked you to save GCP points.
 Click the save button to save the GCP points.

-12. In the QGIS main interface, change the order of the layers in the Layers panel.
+12. In the QGIS primary interface, change the order of the layers in the Layers panel.
 An Unreferenced image should be placed on top of the Referenced image.

 13. Save the project as georeferencing.assignment.